 Section 5.
 Honorary Membership.
 An Active or Associate member may nominate for Honorary Membership any person who has performed exemplary work in the field of Forensic Science or has otherwise demonstrated worthiness by continuous contribution to the Virginia Forensic Science Academy or the law enforcement community.
-The nominating member will submit a completed Virginia Forensic Science Academy Alumni Association Nomination for Honorary Membership to the Nominating CommitteeS7, no later than thirty (30) days prior to the Annual Meeting.
+The nominating member will submit a completed Virginia Forensic Science Academy Alumni Association Nomination for Honorary Membership form to the Nominating Committee, as defined in Article II Section 7, no later than thirty (30) days prior to the Annual Meeting.

-A. Upon and ratification by the electorate as defined in Article II Section 6, an Honorary member may attend , but shall not pay any dues, vote, or hold office in The Association.
+A. Upon approval by the Board of Directors, and ratification by the “electorate” as defined in Article II Section 6, an Honorary member may attend any Association function, but shall not pay any dues, vote, or hold office in The Association.

 Section 6.
 Electorate.
 The electorate shall be comprised of those Active or Associate members who are current in dues and are present at the Annual Meeting.